zitr0y/Prison-Breakout/README.md

 # Prison-Breakout
-This is a small group project for the graduate-level course "Computer Graphics and Computer Vision".
+This is a small project for the graduate-level course "Computer Graphics and Computer Vision".
 Check out the Github Pages to play:

 https://zitr0y.github.io/Prison-Breakout/